25 Best Prebiotic Foods & Supplements

 Pro Tip: Many high-quality probiotics such as Klaire Labs Ther-biotic Complete Probiotic include prebiotics to boost their supplement.
 For example, Ther-biotic Complete Probiotic (Check Wellevate for the best prices) includes 280 mg of inulin derived from chicory root.

 So, be sure to read the label of your probiotic and consider buying from one that includes both.
 If you do not experience gut issues, our recommendation is to focus on simply taking a probiotic with a prebiotic built in it, but discuss the idea of a prebiotic with a dietitian or your doctor if you do have fatigue or gut issues.
 You may be able to kill two birds with one stone by simply switching to a higher-quality probiotic!

 The Last Word on Prebiotics

 While not as in depth or as substantial as the research on probiotics, the research to support prebiotics and their benefits is now a “well-established scientific fact”.
 Prebiotics have been found to improve the microbiota (gut) composition, decrease inflammation, improve immune system function, improve bowel function, and assist in improving health in many many other ways from decreasing the metastasizing of liver tumors to colic in babies.

 Now that you know all about the benefits of prebiotics, its time to read about the best probiotic strains, the best time to take a probiotic to get the most out of it, and find the top rated probiotic to fit your individual needs.
 If you enjoyed this article and would like to improve the health of a friend or family member, please share this article and our blog!
-Also, if you’d like to get a closer glimpse of what we’re up to or discover fun facts on how to improve your health, check us out on Instagram under the name FWDfuel.
+Also, if you’d like to get a closer glimpse of what we’re up to, discover new ideas like the tastiest elimination diet recipes, or simply learn some nutrition tips and tricsks, check us out on Instagram under the name FWDfuel.